 IRMA seeks to drive positive change in industrial-scale mining using credible third-party certification: a tool that has been proven to deliver better social and environmental outcomes in industries such as agriculture, forestry and fishing.
 IRMA offers the only third-party certification of industrial-scale mine sites for all mined materials that is governed equitably by the private sector, local communities, civil society, and workers.
 It is the most comprehensive standard and is available now for mines all over the world.

-IRMA verifies performance of individual mines.
-Our robust, independent audits include both desk review and onsite visits to every mine that applies for assessment.
+IRMA verifies performance of mine sites.
 Here are some important facts about our assurance program: